top of page

 What happens after I get pregnant?

-Following that, you can have monthly acupuncture treatments as part of your wellness routine, just like any other healthy patient.
+Once pregnancy is achieved, you can continue to have monthly acupuncture treatments as part of your wellness routine, just like any other healthy patient.
 Acupuncture is an excellent preventative medicine, and in ancient China the role of the royal practitioner was to keep the king and his kingdom healthy, and he was only paid if no one got sick.

 We also work with you to provide you with a wealth of information on prenatal care and how to care for your body during pregnancy and after childbirth.